 These amounts are based on data collected by the IACCM from large companies and enterprises in North America and Europe with annual revenues of $1 billion or more.
-Even if your organisation is not this size, it’s highly likely that you are incurring unnecessarily high costs throughout the contracting process.
-But you can’t fix what you don’t measure, so keeping track of the costs incurred at different stages in your contracts lifecycles can help to reveal and alleviate inefficiencies.
+Even if your organization is not this size, it’s highly likely that you are incurring unnecessarily high costs throughout the contracting process.
+But you can’t fix what you don’t measure, so keeping track of the costs incurred at different stages in your contract’s lifecycles can help to reveal and alleviate inefficiencies.

 Another frequent friction point in many contractual relationships is delayed payments.
 For small or newly established businesses, on-time payments can be the difference between the venture’s success or failure.

 In other words, the real contracting challenge lies in establishing routines and methods for cost accounting, which can even be the primary task of the accounting department in some industries.
 Remember what we mentioned above about having the right resources?